mutisyag/ozone/doc/workflow.md

 ### Superseded flag
 This automatically-computed flag marks those versions that have become superseded (i.e. are not considered current/relevant anymore).
 It is set by the ORS only, and its calculation is performed whenever a version enters the _Submitted_ state (either from _Data Entry_ or from user _reinstating_ a _Recalled_ one).

-If a newer version of data is _Submitted_ (either by Reporter or the Secretariat), the current is automatically flagged as _Superseded_ - the flag change will be performed by the ORS.
+If a newer version of data is _Submitted_ (either by Reporter or the Secretariat), the current one (if it exists) is automatically flagged as _Superseded_ - the flag change will be performed by the ORS.
+The newer version becomes current.

 At any point in time, at most one already-submitted version is not _superseded_ - and is considered current (per Party + Reporting Period + Obligation).